FalakR/stat130chat130-wiki/01-Data-Summarization.md

 print(missing_values_per_row)
 ```

-For more details regarding "boolean values and coercion", see [01.3.i.LEC](01.3.i.LEC).
+For more details regarding "boolean values and coercion", see [Boolean Values and Coercion](01-Data-Summarization#Boolean-Values-and-Coercion).

 ## Variables and Observations